canonical/ubuntu-security-documentation/docs/common-mistakes/direct-deb-download-overview.rst

 Direct downloading of .debs
 ###########################

-A :file:`.deb` file, as known as a Debian package, is an archive that contains all of the necessary files and information needed to install and run a piece of software.
+A :file:`.deb` file, also known as a Debian package, is an archive that contains all of the necessary files and information needed to install and run a piece of software.
 Ubuntu provides support for :file:`.deb` files, alongside snaps, Flatpaks, and AppImages.